A Place of Worship

 The open walls were filled with windows made of stained glass.
 This had two purposes.
 First, light that enters through the stained glass is filtered and less harsh to our eyes than plain daylight.
 Second, the stained glass gave an opportunity to relate biblical scenes and symbolism to educate the attendees.
 In the medieval times only the rich and the religious could read, so the windows gave each cathedral a unique opportunity to catechize their flock.
 Gothic cathedrals also have giant circular stained glass windows on the front and lateral façades called the Rose windows.
 The beauty of any rose window comes from its unique complex geometry and character that gives it a sacred, infinite and harmonious quality that can awe and mystify the viewer.

 Another great symbol of the cathedral is its cruciformity; it is built in the shape of a cross to symbolize the crucifixion of Jesus.
 This occurs when the transept, which forms the crossbeam, intersects the nave, which forms the upright portion.
 The transept is the area in front of the altar and choir that separates the worshippers from the clergy.
 The altar is in the apse at the most eastern point of the cathedral.
 This again is symbolic.
 Some say it goes back to the Jewish tradition of praying toward Jerusalem.
 Others contend that it is based on the orientation of Christ's Second Coming which would be on the clouds coming from the East:

-"For as the lightning cometh out of the east, and shineth even unto the west; so shall also the coming of the Son of man be."
-[Mt 24:27].
+"For as the lightning comes from the east and flashes as far as the west, so will be the coming of the Son of Man."
+[Mt 24:27, NRSVCE].